 If you are of the opinion that you could pass a breathalyzer test, call your lawyer before taking it.
 You also have the right to a blood test.

 What information should I get about the police?

 Never be disrespectful to a law enforcement officer.
 You should respectfully obtain all of the information as to what crime they are alleging that you may have committed.
 You should also get the names of the police officers present and any witnesses.

 What do I do if I am arrested?

-What do I do if charged by my spouse or a family member with abuse?
+What do I do if my spouse or family member files abuse charges?

 Follow the police officer’s advice, cooperate, leave the area and call your lawyer.

 If it appears that a marital relationship is headed towards divorce, suggest counseling.

 What should I bring with me the first time I meet with a lawyer about my divorce?

 You should try to have the following information with you when you first meet with your lawyer: